2015 Nomination Guidelines

 Binding: For ease of reproduction, please do not bind your nomination package.

-Copies: Please send only one original copy by mail.top of page
+Copies: Please send only one original copy by mail.
+Completed packages must be postmarked by the deadline date.

 Helpful Hints in Preparing a Nomination Text

-An effective nomination package illustrates the outstanding achievements of the nominee and clearly explains why he or she should receive one of Canada's highest honours in teaching.
+An effective nomination package should illustrate the outstanding achievements of the nominee and clearly explain why the individual should receive one of Canada's highest honours in teaching.
 As a nominator, you are "painting a picture" of a nominee's achievements for a selection committee that reviews hundreds of applications, so the package should be compelling.

 Although self-nominations are not accepted, nominators are encouraged to seek advice from the nominee while developing a nomination text.

-Provide concrete examples and details to show how the nominee has met the selection criteria and explain the impact of the nominee's efforts.
-Describe any special projects, philosophies, unique learning environments, extracurricular activities, student reactions, outcomes or special achievements that make this nominee stand out.
+Provide concrete examples and details to demonstrate how the nominee has met the selection criteria and explain the potential impact of the nominee's efforts on teaching.
+Describe any special projects, philosophies, unique learning environments, extracurricular activities, student reactions, prominent outcomes or special achievements that make this nominee excel.

-Please refer to the checklist to ensure you have included all necessary information.
-To facilitate the preparation of the nomination package and its review by the PMA program office, a copy of the completed checklist is required for each nomination package.
+Please refer to the checklist to ensure you have included all necessary information in your nomination package.
+To facilitate the preparation of the nomination package and its review by the PMA program office, a copy of the completed checklist is required for each submission.

 Please send nomination packages to the following address: